boltops-tools/terraspace-docs/_docs/testing/test-harness.md

 title: Test Harness Concept
 ---

 For testing, Terraspace introduces the concept of a "Test Harness".
 A test harness is a generated Terraspace project.
 You specify code from your actual Terraspace project and from fixtures to be used in the Test Harness.
-This allows you to mock our parts of your project and test the modules.
+This allows you to mock out parts of your project and test the modules.

 {% include testing/test-process.md %}